expung3d/ZAM_publicScripts/README.md

   Large Scale contains larger scripts that add new features and are more obvious.

 Special:
-  Special contains special effect type scripts.
+  Special contains special effect type scripts or random funny scripts.